tsuna-server/build-dev-server-ansible/README.md

 # # You can run virt-install with "--network" options.
 # # Num of "--network" options are the num of interfaces that you want to install maxmum.
+# # 8 interfaces are maximum in this case.
 # # It makes names of interfaces in sequential order like 'enp1s0', 'enp2s0', 'enp3s0'...
 # /usr/bin/virt-install \
    --name ${VM_NAME} \